vladikcomper/MegaPCM/docs/2-advanced-integration/Sonic-1-Github-AS.md

 # Extended Mega PCM 2 integration in Sonic 1 Github Disassembly (AS)

+> [!WARNING]
+>
+> This guide is work-in-progress, some sections are pending (DAC fade in/fade out and a few fixes).
+Please see S1 SMPS integration from `examples/` directory for a complete implementation example.

 In the installation guide we only achieved the most basic integration between SMPS and Mega PCM 2.
 To take advantage of Mega PCM 2's features like DAC fade in/out and pause/unpause and fix a few potential issues, further SMPS modifications are necessary.

 > [!NOTE]
 >
-> This guide was written based on the reference S1 SMPS integrations from `examples/` directory.
+> This guide was written based on the reference S1 SMPS integration from `examples/` directory.
 You can see [`examples/s1-smps-integration/s1.sounddriver.asm`](../../examples/s1-smps-integration/s1.sounddriver.asm) as a working example.

 ## Implement DAC pause/unpause